The Cheetah

 We can live a much better way, together.

-Raising awareness is important and that's a huge part of my artwork.
+Raising awareness is important and that's a huge part of my work.

 Our collective awareness leads to our shared futures.